Achievable logoAchievable logo

 • Patient in supine with knee flexed to 45 degrees; therapist passively translates tibia posteriorly

-• Tests integrity of posterior cruciate ligament
+• Tests the integrity of the posterior cruciate ligament

 Posterior drawer test